ric9176/CV/README.md

 ## Richard Moss

-Digital Nomad and avid technologist, I have worked on a huge range of projects with a diverse range of people crossing both languages and continents.
+Digital Nomad and avid technologist, I have worked on a variety of projects with a diverse range of people, crossing both languages and continents.
 As a speaker of five languages and counting, I've been told I'm a great communicator and motivating to work with.

 I recently decided to take the plunge into the web-develpment world, completing Makers Academy's bootcamp at the end of Febuary 2016.
-My primary motivation to get into the field was to equip myself with the skills needed to fully realise the potential of my English Skype Learning Platform, [English Tutors Live](http://www.englishtutorslive.com).
-Having previously worked on the content side of Digital marketing as a freelancer for businesses in LA, I felt it important to develop hard skills to be able to make the leap to becoming a true growth hacker.
+My primary motivation to get into the field was to equip myself with the skills needed to fully realise the potential of my English Skype learning platform, [English Tutors Live](http://www.englishtutorslive.com).
+Having previously worked on the content side of digital marketing as a freelancer for businesses in Los Angeles, CA, I felt it important to develop hard skills to be able to make the leap to becoming a true growth hacker.

-Currently I am very open to new opportunities in which I can harness my previously developed skills in growing a business while developing my new tech skills further.
+Currently I am very open to new opportunities in which I can harness my previously developed skills in growing a business, while further developing my new tech skills.
 I am looking to be challenged by and learn from supportive, collaborative teammates in a friendly, creative and adventurous organisation.

 ## Skills

-#### Detail-oriented Creative Problem Solving
+#### Detail-oriented, Creative Problem Solving

-I greatly enjoy exploring potential solutions to problems by breaking them down into their simplest form and iterativly building the most succient solution using LEAN methodologies.
+I greatly enjoy exploring potential solutions to problems by breaking them down into their simplest form and iteratively building the most succient solution using LEAN methodologies.

 - I am a logical, calm thinker.
-When multiple, potentially interesting, options are available I am able to assess their suitability of solving the initial problem.
+When multiple, potentially interesting options are available, I am able to assess their suitability in solving the initial problem.
 This lets me choose the best tools for the job.
 - I am persistent when facing adversity.
 Working across time zones and languages requires considerable flexibility and persistence.
 I have found this mind-set very applicable to code.
 - When facing a new problem, my first step and strongest ability is research.
-I esspecially excel at working in small teams to come up with creative solutions and ideas.
-Over my past experience working in SEO and marketing I have developed excellent Google Foo, proficiency with Googling specific technical issues and implementing solutions.
+I especially excel at working in small teams to come up with creative solutions and ideas.
+Over my past experience working in SEO and marketing, I have developed excellent Google Foo, proficiency with Googling specific technical issues and implementing solutions.
-- Solving a problem, especially if I am able to help someone else on the way, can be even more satisfying than everything working right first time!
+- Solving a problem, especially if I am able to help someone else along the way, can be even more satisfying than everything working right the first time!

 #### Clear, clean code written the right way